monpeco/cs_tutorial/module8/module8.md

 |Remove | Removes the item with the specified key from the collection. |
 |TryGetValue | Attempts to set the value of an output parameter to the value associated with a specified key.
 If the key exists, the method returns true.
 If the key does not exist, the method returns false and the output parameter is unchanged. |

-The IDictionary<TKey, TValue> interface defines the following properties:
+The IDictionary&lt;TKey, TValue&gt; interface defines the following properties:

 | Name | Description |
 | --- | --- |